 Mortgage Refinance Calculator

-Our calculator also enables you to understand what happens if you change programs when you refinance.
+New Mortgage Type.
+This is the loan program for your new mortgage: fixed rate, adjustable rate or interest only.
+Our Mortgage Refinance Calculator enables you to understand what happens if you change programs when you refinance.
 For example, you can compare a fixed rate mortgage to an adjustable rate mortgage (ARM) or interest only loan to determine how your monthly payment and potential savings changes.